-Largest MetroPCS shareholder voices support for T-Mobile merger after improved offerAlex Wagner - Deputy Managing Editor, News Desk
+Largest MetroPCS shareholder voices support for T-Mobile merger after improved offerAlex Wagner - Editorial Director of News and Content

 Despite the fact that the proposed merger of T-Mobile and MetroPCS has cleared all of the regulatory hurdles that've stood in its way, there's still been some uncertainty about the deal's fate due to some major opposition that has sprung up.
 The merger's odds of going through look like they're improving lately, though, and the latest indication of that is the fact that hedge fund Paulson & Co. has now come out in support of the deal.